 7. To reduce fever and relieve aches and pains safely, you may prefer to give your child acetaminophen (Tylenol) or Ibuprofen (Motrin, Advil), using the dosage indicated on the bottle or as prescribed by your doctor.
 USE OF ASPIRIN IN CHILDREN IS NOT RECOMMENDED as it has been closely associated with the occurrence of Reyes Syndrome.

 8. MILK SHOULD NOT BE GIVEN AS IT TENDS TO UPSET THE STOMACH.

 9. Fever is a symptom and your family doctor should be notified.
-He will want to see child for assessment of causative illness.
+They will want to see a child for assessment of causative illness.

 l.
 Withhold food from the stomach for a period of 3‑6 hours.

 2. Wait 30 minutes after the child has vomited and give the child ice chips or water in small amounts.
 If the child retains this, you may give then give clear liquids in small amounts (tea, jello, ginger ale, 7‑UP, or Gatorade).